ShaileshDagar/fnp-remix/README.md

 ### To-Do

 - We need a currency variable in the global context, so that we could load the item prices in a particular currency.
+- Figure out how to export css from the route that uses that css.
+Right now we're exporting all css from root.tsx.